robertbetts/nuropb_gw/src/nuropb_gw/README.md

 # TCP(WebSocket) Service Mesh Gateway

-Library for providing a TCP(WebSocket) gateway to the Nuropb service mesh.
-The Library leverages the Tornado asynchronous networking framework, and can also be used as a template for other TCP connection handlers.
-In addition, it can also be used as pattern to implement a WebSocket BFF (Backend For Frontend).

 There are two primary classes that interact together in providing `consumer` access to the services hosted on the Service Mesh.
 It's always tricky how to coordinate the dependencies between classes, especially when there are bidirectional flows and